Backbone81/membership/README.md

   conversion.
 - We should find a mechanic which tells a member the last known incarnation number to allow joining members without having to remember the incarnation number.
+- Replicate the benchmarks about reliability of the protocol from the SWIM paper and papers improving it to have a comparison between implementations.

 ### Nice to Have